eslamdyab21/data-visualization-using-matplotlib-and-seaborn/readme.md

 ## Summary of Findings

-In the exploration, I found that there was a strong relationship between the survivors and its gender, female have more chances of suviving. majority of people didn't survive. and most people were between the age of 19 and 35, and yenger people had more chances of surviving.
+In the exploration, I found that there was a strong relationship between the survivors and their gender, female have more chances of suviving. majority of people didn't survive. and most people were between the age of 19 and 35, and yenger people had more chances of surviving.

-majority of had low fare low class, and it turned out that the higher the class and the fare, the higher the chances of surviving. majority of people traveled without family too, and it turnd out that thoses people had less chances of survivig compared to travellers with family. majority of people are with low badjet and with ages between 17 and 32
+majority had low fare low class, and it turned out that the higher the class and the fare, the higher the chances of surviving. majority of people traveled without family too, and it turnd out that those people had less chance of survivig compared to travellers with family. majority of people are with low badjet and with ages between 17 and 32